 The type of mortgage deal you can go for may also depend on the type of property you are buying.
 Certain lenders specialise in offering mortgages on properties that might not be considered ‘standard’ such as properties above commercial premises or in high-rise blocks.

 Remember too that lenders will scrutinise your credit history before agreeing to offer you a mortgage, so it’s a good idea to check your credit score before you start applying.
-This will enable you to see whether there are any errors on your credit report, as well as giving you an idea of how likely you are to be expected.
+This will enable you to see whether there are any errors on your credit report, as well as giving you an idea of how likely you are to be accepted.
 The higher your score, the better your chances will be, but if you’ve had County Court Judgements against you in the past, or have missed repayments, lenders are less likely to accept your application.
 Even not being registered to vote at your address can have an impact on your credit score, so check you are on the electoral roll.

 There are usually two types of fee which are charged, an arrangement fee and a booking fee.
 The booking fee is basically a charge for you to reserve the particular deal you want.
 This is a non-refundable fee, so if you don’t end up taking out the mortgage, you won’t get your money back.